The Public Enemy (professional wrestling): World Championship Wrestling (1996–1998)

-On November 19, 1995, The Public Enemy received a tryout with the WWF, wrestling a dark match against then WWF Tag-Team Champions The Smokin' Gunns.
+On November 19, 1995, The Public Enemy received a tryout with the WWF, wrestling a dark match against then WWF Tag-Team Champions The Smoking Gunns.
 The team would receive an offer to sign with the company, but instead elected to go with a competing overture from World Championship Wrestling.
 In January 1996, after their success in ECW, The Public Enemy signed on to work for World Championship Wrestling (WCW).
 When they arrived in WCW, they continued acting as they did in the manner that made them so popular with fans.
 Although the majority of the WCW fanbase was unfamiliar with the ECW product at the time, they still carried tables to the ring.
 During their three-year stint, they won their only WCW World Tag Team Championship with a victory over Harlem Heat in September 1996, though their reign lasted only eight days.
 The team wrestled through September 1998 and was mostly victorious in their final year with the company, concluding their run with a win over Villanos IV and V on a Worldwide episode.